MIbnEKhalid/mbkauthe/docs/db.md

 CREATE INDEX IF NOT EXISTS idx_users_last_login ON "Users" (last_login);
 CREATE INDEX IF NOT EXISTS idx_users_id_sessionid_active_role ON "Users" ("id", LOWER("SessionId"), "Active", "Role");
 ```

+**Password Storage Notes:**
+- When `EncPass=false` (default): The system uses the `Password` column to store and validate raw passwords
+- When `EncPass=true` (recommended for production): The system uses the `PasswordEnc` column to store hashed passwords using PBKDF2 with the username as salt
+- Only one password column should be populated based on your EncPass configuration
+- The PasswordEnc field stores 128-character hex strings when using PBKDF2 hashing

 ### Session Table